 “When someone asks me, ‘What is the most precious thing you left behind in Syria?’
 I say that I left myself.”

 Eighty-seven-year-old Helga sent her story of shared pain and a life disrupted by air raids and bombs over 70 years ago.
 Her advice reminded Sajeda that she is not alone.
 “Helga made me feel like I exist,” she said.

 (Read more about Sajeda and Helga’s story .)

 These letters are so important because they are not only delivering hope to those who need uplifting encouragement to carry them through another day, it is the greatest way we can learn and grow from these devastating circumstances.
 Compassion is the greatest gift we can give and receive.

 HOW YOU CAN GET INVOLVED:

-Write a letter of hope to a Syrian child refugee and brighten their day with words of encouragement.
+of hope to a Syrian child refugee and brighten their day with words of encouragement.
 With just a few minutes of your time, you can make a lasting connection that impacts a child’s outlook on their future.

 Here is the letter I sent to a Syrian child refugee:

 Hi!
 My name is Jessica.
 I am from the United States but I live in the country of Bolivia, all the way down in South America.
 I too am a long way from home!
 For me, the hardest part about living in a new country is learning a new language and making friends.
 I have practiced and practiced by reading books and talking to everyone I meet on the street so it has become a lot easier to call this country home.
 When I am having a hard time or am struggling because I miss my family in the U.S., I like to read books because the stories make me feel like I am not alone.
 You are not alone.
 I am praying for your happiness and am sending you a warm abrazo (that means “hug” in Spanish!).
 Stay strong and remember you have a friend on the other side of the world thinking about you.

 You can also support children and families through the .
 Packages include food supplies and hygiene kits that are then distributed to refugees and their families.